The Body of Christopher Creed: Major themes

-The Body of Christopher Creed reveals the issues of the questionable nature of "reality" and the need to "be taken seriously".
+The Body of Christopher Creed discusses the questionable nature of "reality" and the need to "be taken seriously".
 In the novel Torey says that every person in Steepleton has their own "version of reality" that "has nothing to do with what’s true" or what's not true.
 Torey's mother screams at him to "remain calm" instead of addressing the point that he made.
 Similar situations occur throughout the novel where the children try to address a point and the adults push it aside to avoid the reality of their once "safe world" as Torey explains.

-Critics have also noted that The Body of Christopher Creed addresses the issue of the need to "blame others" when tragedy strikes.
-A Chris Creed Book review states that the novel has an "interesting perspective" about how "cruel" people can be to one another.
-When "tragedy strikes" the townspeople of Steepleton look for others to blame instead of themselves.
+Critics have said that The Body of Christopher Creed addresses the issue of the need to "blame others" when tragedy strikes.

-For instance, Mrs. Creed is quick to jump to a conclusion that Bo either "murdered" or is "holding" Chris after Bo is taken into custody, despite there being no evidence of this.
-Throughout the novel, the townspeople of Steepleton would rather cover up their problems by blaming others within their community.